 For many women, the question is not IF they want to have a child, but WHEN.
 However, completing higher-level education, demanding work schedules, or complicating life circumstances can delay childbearing.
 Even though we want to wait for the right time for pregnancy, our eggs continue to age, which means infertility can become an issue, as well as struggling to achieve the family size you planned for.
 There is good news though!
 With egg freezing, you can protect your opportunities to try for pregnancy when the time is right.
 Our San Antonio fertility center offers hope for patients planning fertility preservation, so you can have a baby on your own timeline.

-A woman’s fertility is correlated with the number of eggs left in her ovaries.
-Approximately twenty weeks before she was delivered, the average female fetus had 15-20 million eggs in her ovaries.
-Twenty weeks later, at delivery, that number had decreased significantly to 6-7 million.
-By the time the average woman goes through puberty, she only has 300,000-500,000 eggs left, and by the time she turns 40, her remaining egg number is only around 10,000.
+A woman’s fertility relates to the number of eggs left in her ovaries.
+Approximately 20 weeks before birth, the average female baby has 15 million to 20 million eggs in her ovaries.
+At birth, that number decreases significantly, to 6 million to 7 million.
+By the time the average girl enters puberty, she only has 300,000 to 500,000 eggs left, and at age 40, her remaining egg number is only around 10,000.

 Egg freezing stops the clock

 During the process of egg freezing for fertility preservation, our fertility specialists develop protocols used for stimulating the ovary and then retrieving eggs directly from the ovary.
 The laboratory at our San Antonio fertility center then preserves the eggs.
 While they are frozen, they maintain their quality.
 This way, a woman can use them to conceive later, with the same chances of pregnancy as she had at the time she froze the eggs – not the age at which she uses them.
 Cool science!